Zayn Malik: Relationships

-Malik began dating English singer Perrie Edwards of the band Little Mix in December 2011; they became engaged in August 2013 but broke up in August 2015.
+After being in a relationship with fellow The X Factor contestant Rebecca Ferguson, Malik began dating English singer Perrie Edwards of the group Little Mix in December 2011; they became engaged in August 2013 but broke up in August 2015.

 Malik began an on-again, off-again relationship with American model Gigi Hadid in late 2015.
 Hadid starred in his music video for "Pillowtalk", and the pair appeared together on the August 2017 cover of Vogue.
 In 2017, Hadid photographed them both for a Versace campaign.
-Malik and Hadid welcomed their first child, a daughter, in September 2020.
+Hadid gave birth to their daughter in September 2020.
 The family spent a majority of their time at their residence on a working farm in rural Bucks County, Pennsylvania, where Malik tended to horses and cows and Hadid's mother Yolanda and sister Bella also own land.
 Malik and Hadid ended their relationship in October 2021, after Hadid's mother accused him of striking her; Malik entered a no contest plea to four charges of harassment.
 Court papers stated that Malik "grabbed and shoved her into a dresser causing mental anguish and physical pain" and said "lewd, lascivious, threatening or obscene words".
 He was sentenced by a Pennsylvania court to 360 days of probation and completion of anger management and domestic violence education programmes.

 Artistry

 Malik cites urban music as his main musical influence, having grown up predominantly with R&B, hip hop, and reggae, as well as bop and Bollywood music.
 He was influenced by his father's urban records, including those by Nusrat Fateh Ali Khan, R. Kelly, Usher, Donell Jones, Prince, 2Pac, Biggie, Gregory Isaacs, Yellowman and Chris Brown.
 Malik originally auditioned to be a solo R&B singer before joining One Direction.
 His R&B singing style stood out from the band's pop rock style; he later cited creative differences as another reason for leaving the band.
 His solo work leans towards R&B, alternative R&B and electropop, and occasionally other genres, such as electro-R&B dance music ("Like I Would"), hip hop ("Pillowtalk" remix), neo-soul ("Truth"), reggae ("Do Something Good"), and Qawwali ghazal ("Flower", where he uses Qawwali vocal techniques such as vocal elisions and warbling).

+In an interview with Rolling Stone, Malik stated that listening to Chris Stapleton and Willie Nelson inspired the songwriting for Room Under the Stairs.
+Putting aside the glossy R&B of his earlier releases in favor of a more rustic and soulful sound inspired by the likes of Stapleton and Nelson.